-|Health||The Office of the Health Care Advocate (HCA) is a free resource for all Vermonters with problems getting health care insurance or services.
+The Office of the Health Care Advocate (HCA) is a free resource for all Vermonters with problems regarding health care or health insurance in Vermont.
 We answer questions and help you solve problems with Vermont Health Connect and other health coverage.

 News / Announcements